-In order to coordinate the safe movement of vessels within the area and to ensure that the area is clear of unauthorized persons and vessels before, during, and immediately after the swim event, this zone will be effective from approximately 10:30 a.m. to 2:30 p.m. on July 27, 2014.
+The swim event will occur from approximately 7:30 a.m. until approximately 9:30 a.m. on June 29, 2014.
+In order to coordinate the safe movement of vessels within the area and to ensure that the area is clear of unauthorized persons and vessels before, during, and immediately after the swim event, this zone will be effective from approximately 7:00 a.m. until approximately 10:00 a.m. on June 29, 2014.

 Vessels will still be able to transit the surrounding area and may be authorized to transit through the safety zone with permission from the COTP or a designated representative.
+The COTP does not anticipate any negative impact on vessel traffic due to this safety zone.